-The trail is an old road which leads to the ocean.
-It's very flat with minimal roots and rocks.
-Upon reaching the water, the trail loops through a stand of spruce and fir, occasionally providing access to the rocky shoreline.
+The trail is an out and back to the ocean, with a loop at the end along the shore.
+The loop travels through a stand of spruce and fir, and provides access to the rocky shoreline.

 This is a popular birding spot and there is good tidepooling at low tide.
 When exploring the tidepools keep these safety tips in mind.